DTjomsland/t3a1-workbook/README.md

 <br>

 ## Q2: What are the most important aspects of quality software?
+*When it comes to building quality software, there are numerous important aspects that must be taken into consideration.
+From reliability to usability, the quality of each aspect must be meticulously ensured in order to provide the highest quality of software.
+The main pillars of quality software consist of the following: usability, reliability, understandability, testability, portability, and efficiency.
+Below, each of these aspects will be discussed in detail.*

+## <strong>Aspects of Quality Software</strong>

 <br>

+## Usability:

+Usability is measured by how easy the software is to use.
+Software should be user friendly, easily navigated, and relatively simple to learn.
+User's skills often vary greatly, so creating intuitive software is key in ensuring all users have a great experience.
+Users should also be able to to use the core features of software without much help.
+This means that key features should be as self-explanatory as possible.

+## Reliability:

+Consistency is key when it comes to software reliability.
+Software should always behave in a consistent manner regardless of the environment and conditions.
+The way in which software handles errors is also important when it comes to reliability.
+It is paramount that errors occur as little as possible and when they do ocurr, they should be handled gracefully.

+## Understandability

+Understandability includes the ensuring that the every component and the overall structure of the source code is understandable.
+The source code should be organized and developed in a consistent manner so that any software enginner can easily understand components and their usage.
+When software is understandable, it streamlines the development process by reducing back and forth and the downtime that occurs when trying to locate and decipher components.
+If code causes confusion among developers, it is a sign that the code is lacking the necessarily level of understandability.

+##

 ## Q3: Outline a standard high level structure for a MERN stack application and explain the components